zkpassport/zkpassport-docs/docs/getting-started/onchain.md

   /**
    * @notice Gets the data disclosed by the proof
    * @param params The proof verification parameters
-   * @param isIDCard Whether the proof is an ID card
+   * @param isIDCard Whether the proof is from an ID card
    * @return disclosedData The data disclosed by the proof */ function getDisclosedData(